benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
-- Arrow functions or calling `.bind()` also undoes shallow comparison
+- Inline arrow functions or calling `.bind()` also undo shallow comparison
   * They create a new function on each `render()`
   * This is so that when the function is called it has the right `this` scope
-  * Which will not match the previous value too
+  * But `props.onDelete` won't shallow compare to `nextProps.onDelete`
-- People say that creating these functions every `render()` is poor-performing
+- People say that creating these functions every `render()` is the poor-performing part
   * I think the bigger issue is undoing `PureComponent`
   * Because now the code is...
   * doing the shallow comparison (fails)
-  * doing the reconciliation (nothing changes)
+  * and doing the reconciliation (nothing changes)
-  * all unnecessary
+  * which is unnecessary

 /////
 <!-- .slide: data-background="url(../../img/react-perf/emma-paillex-543169-unsplash-skiing-downhill.jpg) no-repeat center" data-background-size="cover" -->